Ircama/epson_print_conf/README.md

 ## Features

-- Access the Epson printer via SNMP (TCP/IP; printer connected over Wi-Fi)
+- Interface Epson printers via SNMP (TCP/IP, with printers connected over Wi-Fi)
 - Print the advanced status of the printer, with the possibility to restrict the query to specific information
 - Other inspection features:
 	- Reset ink waste